Girls Who Drive.

 4. You don’t make use of your car’s features

-But while these features are great, they’re of no help if you aren’t taking advantage of them.
+But while these features are great, they’re of no help if you aren’t actually using them.

-For example, many newer cars have backup cameras and sensors to help you park.
+For example, most newer cars have backup cameras and sensors to help you park.

 5. You drive too fast or too slow